Minnesota officials to decide next week on program for extra $300 in unemployment benefits

 States have until Sept.
 10 to apply for the program.

 President Donald Trump signed an executive order on Aug.
-8 authorizing the enhanced payments as a partial replacement for the $600-a-week that unemployed workers received through July under the CARES Act.
-Those additional funds had been helping to boost consumer spending and kept many workers above water as rent and other bills have come due.
+8 authorizing the enhanced payments as a partial replacement for the $600 a week that unemployed workers received through July under the CARES Act.
+Those additional funds had been helping to boost consumer spending and kept many workers above water as rent and other bills came due.

 Democrats and Republicans have been unable to agree on a new coronavirus aid package to extend the additional benefits.